Suit and tie: why so much hatred? – Carte Blanche to Mathieu

 THE SUIT AND TIE, THIS UNLOVED...

-Good mouth
+Good face

-Good mouth
+Good face

 Several artists have made it the symbol of a uniform world, which restricts originality, like Charlie Chaplin, Jacques Tati or more recently The Office with Steve Carrel.
 (To learn more about fashion in cinema, click here .)

-hugo boss men's blue gray double breasted suit
+hugo boss blue gray double-breasted men's suit

-Hugo Boss advertising in the 1980s, here come the yuppies! (illustration taken from “Des modes et des hommes” by Farid Chenoune, Flammarion, 1993)
+Hugo Boss advertising in the 1980s, here come the yuppies! (illustration from "Des modes et des hommes" by Farid Chenoune, Flammarion, 1993)

 mark zuckerberg blue jeans gray tshirt white basketball